-Elena is a Senior Teaching Fellow and Director of Studies at the Institute for Advanced Teaching and Learning, WIHEA Fellow, and Senior Fellow of the Higher Education Academy.
+Elena is an Associate Professor and Director of Studies at the Institute for Advanced Teaching and Learning, WIHEA Fellow, and Senior Fellow of the Higher Education Academy.

-Elena, who joined IATL in October 2015, develops new modules, events, and activities (Science on Screen, Rosalind Franklin: Science, Music, and Performance) that explore complex and global scientific topics and issues, creating connections between the scientific disciplines and the humanities.
-She developed and convenes the IATL modules Genetics: Science and Society, Understanding Wellbeing Theory and Practice and Thinking Water.
-She played a key role in the development of the new interdisciplinary MSc in Humanitarian Engineering, for which she also convenes the module 'Water and Environmental Management'.
-In 2017, Elena has been awarded funding by both The Warwick Innovation Fund and WIHEA for developing her research project 'Improving students' wellbeing in the teaching and learning environment'.
-In 2018, Elena and the Dean of Students, Louise Gracia co-developed a successful bid for funding from the ‘HEFCE Catalyst Fund: Supporting mental health and wellbeing for postgraduate research students’.
+Elena, who joined IATL in October 2015, develops new interdisciplinary modules, events, and activities that explore complex and global scientific topics and issues, creating connections between the scientific disciplines and the humanities.
+She developed and convenes the IATL modules Genetics: Science and Society, Understanding Wellbeing: Theory and Practice and Thinking Water.